NeighbourJim/GLEAMoscopeVR/README.md

 GLEAMoscopeVR allows the user to experience an immersive outback environment and view the night sky in a variety of wavelengths of energy (Gamma, X-Ray, Visible, Infrared, Microwave, and Radio).
 There are also points of interest in the sky when viewing the Visible and Radio wavelengths which when interacted with will provide information about interstellar objects.

+## Installation
+The repository provided here is that of the Unity Project.
+To download the application and use it yourself, GLEAMoscope VR will be accessible from the Google Play Store in Mid-to-Late July 2019.
+I will provide a link here when it becomes available.

 ## Built With
 [Unity Engine](http://unity3d.com/)